So Billy Crystal yesterday said, stop shoving gay sex scenes in my face.

 The only difference is they have access to cameras and microphones and know how to make themselves look like they're smart, and you may not, but that doesn't mean they're smarter than you are.

-I I just any anything that exposes the establishment and these self-proclaimed or media proclaimed experts as Frauds interests me.
+I just, anything that exposes the establishment and these self-proclaimed or media-proclaimed experts as frauds interests me.

-I mean, the fall of oil price domestically, great for consumers, but it's bad.
+And that's what this, well, yeah, I mean, the fall in oil price domestically, great for consumers, but it's bad.

 All economic news is good and bad at the same time.

-But the the ramifications of it are what they are, the effects of a plunging oil, what they are.
+But the ramifications of it are what they are, the effects of a plunging oil are what they are.

 If anybody should know what's going to happen, the price of oil should be Rex Tillerson.